oddlama/idmail/README.md

 ## ⛔ Reserved addresses

-For security purposes, we always reserved a list of special mailbox/alias names which only the domain owner (or admin) may create.
+For security purposes, we always reserve a list of special mailbox/alias names which only the domain owner (or admin) may create.
 The list currently contains:

 ```